Home

 Empowerment of children and young people to have a better understanding of their culture, which is a crucial part of identity and strengthening their self esteem.

-Cell Groups / Bubondo
+Bubondo / Cell Groups

 Within the Uganda Croydon Catholic Community, members are organised in sub-groups (Christian Cell Groups / Bubondo).